 - Approach funders with which you have good and established relationships.
 They may be able to provide emergency one-off funding (this is really a once-in-a-lifetime card to play though).
 If you’re not strictly in an emergency situation, they may still entertain an application before your normal annual approach.

 - Down and dirty research – scour your own database for funders you’ve not approached recently or yet this year and then look at your main research source (a database/service, OSCR, the Charity Commission, the Charity Commission of NI).
 Regardless of their award size, look for funders that give to your cause and geographic area, your type of beneficiaries, or ones that give to general causes and might be interested in your organisation.
+Don’t put all your eggs in one basket with applications to the often over-subscribed large gift funders.

 - Write a short proposal with a really logical outline of your solution to your situation.
 Be positive and emotive.
 Don’t lie, but don’t paint your situation in the direst of colours, this may scare away some risk-averse trusts.
 Clear and realistic plans and budgets will always be looked on favourably.